SenorC4/CTFWriteUps/ImaginaryCTF/roks.md

 When going to the site you are greeted by a button that picks a random picture of a rock.

-If you intercept the request with burp, we see it uses ==file== inclusion.
+If you intercept the request with burp, we see it uses *file* inclusion.
 So I am thinking path traversal.

 ```GET /file.php?file=image4 HTTP/1.1
 Host: roks.chal.imaginaryctf.org